-Cheesed off European dairy producers dismayed at U.S. tariffs
+Cheesed-off European dairy producers dismayed at U.S. tariffs

 Most high-quality cheese can take several months to mature, meaning the immediate impact on producers may not be felt immediately and some may find new markets.

 The U.S. Trade Representative's office told the industry it will not offer a grace period for goods still in transit when the tariffs take effect Oct.
 18, the Cheese Importers Association of America said.
-[L2N26O15O]

 For cheese ready for sale, exporters face a choice of imposing higher prices or accepting a cut themselves.